bagdonas/protok/README.md

 ```

-Protok.js is suitable for using on server and also client side.
+Protok.js is suitable for using on server and client side.

 Server side